 Eve

+Eve is the first woman, created alongside Adam in the Garden, whose story in Jubilees emphasizes the sacred boundaries of paradise and the consequences of crossing them.
 In the expanded narratives of primeval history found within the Book of Jubilees and the Book of Jasher, the first woman stands at the center of humanity’s transition from divine order to earthly frailty.
 These texts elaborate on her formation from Adam’s rib on the sixth day of creation, presenting her not merely as a companion but as an essential counterpart whose actions shape the subsequent course of generations.
-Jubilees 2–3 situates her within a carefully ordered chronology of the Garden, where she and Adam dwell for seven years before the transgression, underscoring a period of innocence that heightens the gravity of their eventual expulsion.
+Jubilees 2-3 situates her within a carefully ordered chronology of the Garden, where she and Adam dwell for seven years before the transgression, underscoring a period of innocence that heightens the gravity of their eventual expulsion.
 The account of the temptation receives particular attention in these sources.
-Jubilees 3:17–25 recounts how the serpent approached her while Adam was absent, employing deceptive speech that led to the consumption of the forbidden fruit and the subsequent covering with fig leaves.
+Jubilees 3:17-25 recounts how the serpent approached her while Adam was absent, employing deceptive speech that led to the consumption of the forbidden fruit and the subsequent covering with fig leaves.
 Jasher 1 expands this episode with additional dialogue, illustrating her role as the initial recipient of the serpent’s counsel and her subsequent persuasion of Adam.
 Within the broader Enochian tradition, this event is understood as the origin point for the corruption that later intensifies through the descent of the Watchers, framing her choice as the first rupture in the cosmic harmony that Enoch’s visions seek to restore.
 Her identity as mother further illuminates her significance across these writings.
 Jubilees 4 details the births of Cain, Abel, and Seth, recording the names she bestows and the distinct lineages that emerge from each son.
 Jasher 2 similarly traces these generations, noting the sorrow that accompanies Cain’s birth and the hope invested in Seth.
 In the Enochian corpus, this maternal lineage connects directly to the genealogy leading to Enoch himself, positioning her as the ancestral root from which both the righteous line and the spread of iniquity descend.
 These portrayals invite readers to consider how her story establishes the enduring tension between obedience and transgression that animates the apocalyptic worldview of the period.

 Biography